Email FacebookTwitterMenu burgerClose thin

 Taxes in Cambodia

 In Cambodia, your worldwide salary will be subject to Cambodian Tax on Salary of 20%.
-You will be considered a resident if you spend more than 182 days per year in Cambodia.
-If you only receive retirement pensions such as payments from your 401(k) or social security, you will continue to pay taxes in the United States.
+And you’ll be considered a resident if you spend more than 182 days per year in Cambodia.
+If you only receive retirement pensions such as payments from your 401(k) or social security, you’ll continue to pay taxes in the United States.

-As a U.S. resident, you will be expected to file taxes in the United States each year.
-You will have to report any foreign bank accounts as well.
+As a U.S. resident, you’ll be expected to file taxes in the United States each year.
+You’ll have to report any foreign bank accounts, as well.
 If you earn any money outside of the U.S., you can use a few different provisions to reduce your U.S. taxable income.
 These provisions include the foreign earned income exclusion, the foreign tax credit and the foreign housing exclusion, among others.
 If you’d like to forecast your tax burden more specifically, you may want to consult with a tax expert who is familiar with both U.S. and Cambodian tax laws.

 Healthcare in Cambodia

 Good health in retirement is essential to enjoying your golden years.
 The healthcare system in Cambodia is not as efficient or developed as the American healthcare system.
-Therefore, it is strongly recommended for retirees to have health insurance in Cambodia, even if you only plan to spend a few months a year there.
+It’s strongly recommended for retirees to have health insurance in Cambodia, even if you only plan to spend a few months a year there.
 There are several private health insurance companies in Cambodia that retirees can purchase from.

 The private medical facilities are better developed and more expensive.
 Major cities have plenty of pharmacies that cater to westerners so that they can get the same medications as at home.
-Additionally, there are plenty of medical specialists in large cities.
-Nevertheless, many expatriates living in Cambodia travel to Thailand, Vietnam, China, or Singapore for surgeries and other treatments.
+Additionally, there are plenty of medical specialists in the larger cities.
+Nevertheless, many expatriates living in Cambodia travel to Thailand, Vietnam, China or Singapore for surgeries and other treatments.

 Safety in Cambodia

-Cambodians are known for their hospitality, but that is not to say that it is a place without crime against foreigners.
+Cambodians are known for their hospitality, but that is not to say that it’s a place without crime against foreigners.
 Be aware of your surroundings while in public areas, just as you would in other parts of the world.
 Theft is relatively common in big cities.

 Cambodia offers a low cost of living.
 While the lack of medical infrastructure might be off-putting for some, it can be compensated for by visa laws that allow long-term visitors and retirees to travel freely between Cambodia and other countries.
 Cambodia’s weather is as warm as its residents, making Cambodia an attractive place to retire.